sjuarezsd/htmx-contacts-app/README.md

 ## Overview

 This Contacts App is a simple yet powerful tool for managing your contacts.
-It comes from the [Hypermedia Systems](https://hypermedia.systems/) book and is built using **HTMX** for a dynamic and responsive user interface and **Flask** as the backend framework, this app provides a seamless experience for adding, editing, and managing your contacts efficiently.
-It serves as an effecive example of the power of **HTMX** for creating modern web applications using SSR and hypermedia.
+It comes from the [Hypermedia Systems](https://hypermedia.systems/) book and is built using **HTMX** for a dynamic and responsive user interface and **Flask** as the backend framework.
+This app provides a seamless experience for adding, editing, and managing your contacts efficiently, and serves as an effecive example of the power of **HTMX** for creating modern web applications using SSR and hypermedia.

 ## Features